soundpaint/rp2040pio-docs/io.rst

 our external signal while debugging a PIO program.

 First, start a monitor session.
-Execute the example squarewave PIO pogram monitor script with the command ``script -d --example squarewave`` (or, abbreviated, ``sc -d -e squarewave``).
+Execute the example squarewave PIO pogram monitor script with the command
+``script --dry-run=false --example squarewave`` (or, abbreviated, ``sc -d -e squarewave``).
 The script will start with resetting the emulator such that we are in a well-defined state now, load the squarewave example PIO program into PIO0, and set up SM0 of PIO0 for execution of the program.
 The initial ``reset`` in the script will also reset the clock cycle count to start with value 0 upon execution of the next instruction.

 .. figure:: images/io-monitor-load-mon.png
    :scale: 80%